cryptomator/cli/README.md

 # Cryptomator CLI

-This is a minimal command-line program that unlocks vaults of vault format 8.
+This is a minimal command-line application that unlocks vaults of vault format 8.
-After the unlock the vault content  can then be accessed via an embedded WebDAV server.
+After unlocking the vaults, its vault content can be accessed via an embedded WebDAV server.
-The minium required Java version is JDK 17.
+The minimum required Java version is JDK 17.

 ## Disclaimer

-This project is in an early stage and not ready for production use.
-We recommend to use it only for testing and evaluation purposes.
+:warning: This project is in an early stage and not ready for production use.
+We recommend using it only for testing and evaluation purposes.

 ## Download and Usage

-Download the jar file via [GitHub Releases](https://github.com/cryptomator/cli/releases).
+Download the JAR file via [GitHub Releases](https://github.com/cryptomator/cli/releases).

 Cryptomator CLI requires that at least JDK 17 is present on your system.